xirenjie0101/Therabot/README.md

 - Navigate to the homepage.
 - Click on the "Get started" button.
 - Start chatting with Therabot by typing your message and hitting "Send".
+- Use the voice interaction feature to communicate with Therabot more naturally.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.